Coping with COVID-19 Fear and Uncertainty

 - Learn how to access a variety of essential mental health services during the COVID-19 pandemic English | Spanish | Arabic | Amharic.

-Combating StigmaAnxiety about the coronavirus COVID-19 can cause fear and hostility that hurts people and makes it harder to keep everyone healthy.
+Combating StigmaAnxiety about the coronavirus COVID-19 can cause fear and hostility towards certain individuals that is hurtful and makes it harder to keep everyone healthy.
 We’re stronger as a community when we stand together against stigma, which can lead to discrimination.
 Take advantage of this information to prevent, interrupt and respond to stigma.

 Learn more from the Centers for Disease Control and Prevention on how to reduce the stigma around COVID-19.